argonne-lcf/ai-testbed-userdocs/docs/cerebras/Steps-to-run-a-model-or-program.md

 See section [Job Queuing and Submission](Job-Queuing-and-Submission.md) for more details.

 #### Execution mode:</br>
-The cs2-02 system supports two modes of execution.<br>
+The cs2 system supports two modes of execution.<br>
 1. Pipeline mode (default mode)<br>
-2. Weight streaming mode.(See the Weight Streaming Quickstart.)<br>
-Weight streaming mode uses the host memory of one or more dedicated worker nodes to store model weights, and supports larger models than does pipelined mode.
-This mode is new, and the support is limited; only a limited number of model layers are supported.<br>
 The current cs2-01 system is in pipelined mode.
-This mode has more mature software support than does weight streaming mode. cs2-02 is configured for weight streaming mode, which is a work in progress.
+This mode has more mature software support when compared to the weight streaming mode.<br>
+2. Weight streaming mode.(See the [Weight Streaming Quickstart](https://docs.cerebras.net/en/latest/getting-started/weight-streaming-quickstart.html?highlight=weight%20streaming).)<br>
+Weight streaming mode uses the host memory of one or more dedicated worker nodes to store model weights, and supports larger models compared to pipelined mode.<br>
+Weight streaming mode is newly introduced in Rel 1.4, and supports only a  limited number of model layers.<br>
+cs2-02 is configured for weight streaming mode.

 ## Running a training job on the wafer